-We also have a shepherds hut in the garden and a smaller caravan currently in the car park adjacent to our house, that we use occasionally when we have more than one couple or person.
+We also have a smaller caravan currently in the car park adjacent to our house, that we use occasionally when we have more than one couple or person.

-Again, we always talk to you about your preferences and are clear beforehand about what accomodation available.
+Again, we always talk to you about your preferences and are clear beforehand about what accommodation available.

-It is a non smoking household and we have a very friendly cat, an equally friendly dog and a flock of chickens (in the garden) As noted, we are largely, but not exclusively or politically vegetarian.
-We are LGBT friendly (I'd hope that everyone is, but just in case you wondered, we definitely are :-).
+It is a non smoking household and we have a very friendly dog and a flock of chickens (in the garden) As noted, we generally cook vegetarian, but can accommodate vegans.
+We are LGBTQ+ friendly (I'd hope that everyone is, but just in case you wondered, we definitely are :-).

 I'd like to think that we're a friendly family and part of a friendly local community.
 We enjoy meeting new people and sharing experiences and knowledge on both sides.
-I'm afraid that I am not a tidy person - although my partner is - so my house is a bit cluttered and not as tidy as I would like.
-However, I would very much like to be less cluttered and tidier so welcome any help on that front.
 As I'm currently really busy, I prefer to host people who are reasonably independent, don't mind a certain amount of chaos and have a good sense of humour!

 I have no problem hosting non-native English speakers, but I should warn you that, despite my best efforts, I do tend to talk fast and I have limited time to practice English with you, so I'm probably a better host for intermediate speakers of English (unless you speak French or possibly Greek; in which case we'll probably get by).